p3t33/nixos_flake/README.md

 Some keyboard bindings may look strange but they are effected by the fact that I am using a programmable keyboard(configurations in [my Adv360-Pro-ZMK repo]).
-- Lacking functionality is extended by scripts(such as Firefox bookmarks for rofi).
+- Lacking functionality is extended by scripts(such as buku bookmarks for rofi).
 - Effort has been made to define everything using nix, including the $HOME dotfiles to the possible extent.